-Groundwater grant funding for eligible drinking water treatment and wastewater projects serving DACs (see Section 4.5 and 4.6) will be issued per the evaluation criteria, funding maximums, and funding decision process set forth in the most current versions of the DWSRF and CWSRF IUPs, respectively.
-11 On a case-by-case basis, for good cause, the Deputy Director of DFA may approve groundwater grants exceeding the maximum amount per project specified in the IUP, so long as the approved amount does not exceed the maximum amount per household if specified.
+Groundwater Grant Program funding for eligible drinking water treatment and wastewater projects serving DACs (see Section 4.5 and 4.6) will be issued per the applicable criteria, funding maximums, and funding decision process set forth in the applicable DWSRF and CWSRF IUPs, respectively.
+On a case-by-case basis, for good cause, the Deputy Director of DFA may approve groundwater grants exceeding the maximum amount per project specified in the IUP, so long as the approved amount does not exceed the maximum amount per household if specified.